 Wilderness Medical Associates International annually trains over 8,000 medically and non-medically trained students around the world.
 Participants include colleges and universities, medical schools, camps, outdoor adventure companies, rural ambulance services, private industry, and government entities.

 Course days run from 8:00am to 5:00pm.
-We use WMRS classroom space which is comfortable and to maximize room we remove most of the tables and chairs.
-You will probably want a Crazy Creek type chair for classroom sessions.
+We use open classroom space which is comfortable and to maximize room we remove most of the tables and chairs.
+You will probably want a Crazy Creek type chair for outdoor sessions.
 Much of the practical lessons take place outside, rain or shine, warm or cold.
 Bring a small tarp to spread out on and your own foam pad that you don’t mind getting dirty or even cutting up to make splints.

 We are often asked if the course materials can be sent ahead of time but this is difficult for us to arrange.
 There is a formal book that is provided with the course but there are also numerous handouts and the like that are not finalized until very near the course so WMI does not send course materials to us until just before the program.